SYD - YVR

 What’s the cheapest day of the week to fly from Sydney to Vancouver?

-The average price of all flights from Sydney to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Sydney to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Sydney to Vancouver Intl Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Sydney to Vancouver Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Sydney to Vancouver Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Sydney to Vancouver Intl Airport?

-To get a below average price on the flight from Sydney to Vancouver Intl Airport, you should book around 4 days before departure.
-For the absolute cheapest price, our data suggests you should book 38 days before departure.
+To get a below average price on the flight from Sydney to Vancouver Intl Airport, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 26 weeks before departure.

 Good to know